Continue reading below the images.

 Cadmium is a known carcinogen.

 One would expect that the reasoning behind the Fiesta Tableware Company choosing to market their products as a Lead-free alternative is because they want to make sure their customers think of them as a “healthier choice” for their families.
 I would expect this is partly true.
-I think they also might want to do this to make up for their legacy products having extremely high and incredibly unsafe levels of Lead…so in effect, they are also attempting to repair their image with this “Lead-free” marketing.
+I think they also might want to do this to make up for their legacy products having extremely high and incredibly unsafe levels of Lead… so in effect, they are also attempting to repair their image through “Lead-free” marketing.

 We are therefore herewith publicly requesting that the Fiesta Tableware Company do the right thing by their customers and REMOVE all Cadmium (even trace levels) from their glaze formulations.
 There is no defensible reason to have a known carcinogen in the food surface glaze of dishware in this day and age.